Heights of butterfly trees: Introduction

-The left-to-right maxima path in a permutation $\pi \in S_n$ is attained by recording the maximum in the left subsequences of $\pi$ of length $k$, with $k = 1,2,\ldots,n$.
-This path stops as soon as $n$ is encountered, since $n$ is necessarily the overall maximum.
-This is seen in \Cref{fig: wreath BST example} as the permutation 216534 has left-subsequences 2, 21, 216 until the maximal 6 entry is encountered, so the left-to-right maxima subsequence consists of just 26.
+{The left-to-right maxima path of a permutation $\pi \in S_n$ is obtained by recording, for each $k = 1,2,\ldots,n$, the maximum of the initial segment $\pi(1)\pi(2)\cdots \pi(k)$ (with repeated maxima removed).} This path stops as soon as $n$ is encountered, since $n$ is necessarily the overall maximum.
+This is seen in \Cref{fig: wreath BST example} as the permutation 216534 has {initial segments} 2, 21, 216 until the maximal 6 entry is encountered, so the left-to-right maxima path consists of just 26.
 This subsequence explicitly materializes in the corresponding BST for $\pi \in S_n$ as this is determined by the nodes visited in the path connecting the root $\pi(1)$ to $n$ (e.g., in \Cref{fig: wreath BST example}, the top-right edge consists of the root 2 and 6).
 Hence, if $r_n$ is the length of the top-right edge of the corresponding BST $\mathcal T(\pi)$, then the length of the left-to-right maxima path inside $\pi$ is $r_n + 1$.

 For a uniform permutation, the distribution of the length of the left-to-right maxima has been understood since the 1960s, due to early work by R\'enyi \cite{renyi62}.
-In particular, one can show then $r_n + 1 \sim \Upsilon_n$, where $\Upsilon_n$ denotes the Stirling-1 distribution with probability mass function (pmf) given by
+In particular, one can show {that} $r_n + 1 \sim \Upsilon_n$, where $\Upsilon_n$ denotes the Stirling-1 distribution with probability mass function (pmf) given by

 for $k = 1,2,\ldots,n$, where $s(n,k)$ denotes the Stirling numbers of the first kind.
 More traditionally, $\Upsilon_n$ models the \textit{number of cycles} $C(\pi)$ in the disjoint cycle decomposition of a uniform permutation $\pi$; this follows as $|s(n,k)|$ can be defined to provide the number of permutations in $S_n$ with $k$ cycles in their disjoint cycle decomposition.
-(It follows then directly that \eqref{def: Stirling1 pmf} defines a \textit{bona fide} pmf since then $\sum_{k = 1}^n |s(n,k)| = |S_n| = n!$.)
+(It follows directly that \eqref{def: Stirling1 pmf} defines a \textit{bona fide} pmf, since $\sum_{k = 1}^n |s(n,k)| = |S_n| = n!$.)
 The Stirling numbers of the first kind can be computed explicitly using the recursion